oruborus/harness262/README.md

 ### Command-line options

 #### `--debug`
 Runs the testsuite in sequence and allows for step-debugging using xdebug or similar solutions.
+Caching is disabled for this setting.

 #### `--no-cache`, `-n`
 Disables caching of test results.